-Of course, there are lots of instances when we can’t pick up food before getting to the airport.
+Of course, there are lots of instances when we can’t pick up food before getting to the airport and snacks for road trips are not enough.
 You are now left with airport and airplane food.
 Airplane food is very limited.
 If you have a fussy eater, then you may run into a problem if you are going to rely solely on airplane food to keep your child full.
 You should do your best to either feed your child a large meal at the airport, or purchase items at the airport that they can eat on the plane when they feel like it.
 The advantages of airplane food is a hot entree will be served hot and of course, it is there when nothing else is available.

 Break the Rules